This module installs, configures and manages the Fail2ban service.

 This module handles installing, configuring and running Fail2ban across a range of operating systems and distributions.

-Install and configure fail2ban
+Install and configure fail2ban:

 class { 'fail2ban': }